csakafeda/Moodily/README.md

 ### About the project

 This application to record and track people's daily emotions and experiences.
-It can help people become more aware of their emotional state, gain insights into their feelings, and improve their overall well-being, also motivate themself.
+It can help people become more aware of their emotional state, gain insights into their feelings, improve their overall well-being, also motivate themself.
-The idea was, that the people cannot really tell how they feel themself, also live in the moment, more like in the past or future.
+The idea was, that people cannot really tell how they feel themself, also live in the moment, more like in the past or future.

 ### Built With